stephcrete/REST-API-Design-Guide-Wiki/Redirections.md

 # Rules
 Redirect responses SHOULD always provide a Location header field containing the URI of the resource to which the client should repeat the requests.

+# Permanent redirections
+When a redirection is permanent, you should return a 301 status code.
+It means that the URI used by the client make the request has been superseded by the one specified in the Location header field of the response.
+This and all future requests should be directed to the new URI.

+# Temporary redirections
+When a redirection is temporary, you SHOULD return a 303 or 307 status code (see the status codes table for more guidance).